Why You (Don’t) Need Lessons to Ski. Unbiased Pros Vs Cons

 The main arguments against taking ski lesson are as follow:

-3G isn’t as good in the mountain (Joke!).
-The instructor can’t give you feedback.
+- The YouTube instructor can’t give you feedback.

 As Ski instructor Woodside explains, there is a massive range between people and how long it takes them to ski, whether they take a lesson or not.